telefonicaid/fiware-puppetwrapper/doc/installation-guide.rst

 .. code::

-     curl -v -k -d @payload.txt -H 'Content-Type:application/json' -H 'Accept:application/json' -H 'X-Auth-Token: 13d5941be2c97d6a4f9c5bf377932d91' -H 'Tenant-Id: 00000000000000000000000000003237' -X POST 'https://localhost:8443/puppetwrapper/v2/node/<hostname>/install'
+     curl -v -k -d @payload.txt -H 'Content-Type:application/json' -H 'Accept:application/json' -H 'X-Auth-Token: <token-id>' -H 'Tenant-Id: <tenant-id>' -X POST 'https://localhost:8443/puppetwrapper/v2/node/<hostname>/install'

-where payload.txt is a file existing in the directory where the command is executed and includes the following content:
+where <tenant-id> should be a particular tenant-id user, the <token-id> should be a token returned by keystone and payload.txt is a file existing in the directory where the command is executed and includes the following content:

 .. code::